autistic-symposium/master-algorithms-py/trees_and_graphs/README.md

 	return [root.val] + preorder(root.left) + preorder(root.right)
 ````

-- top-down (parameters are passed down to children).
+- top-down (parameters are passed down to children), so deserialize with a queue.

 <br>